 Five New Zealand universities were ranked in the top 400 universities in the world by the 2013-2014 Times Higher Education World University Rankings.

 New Zealand has always been internationally recognized for its excellent education standards and for training high-quality teachers, which makes it rather a given fact that the institutions in New Zealand provide one of the best world-class teaching faculties.
 Apart from this, New Zealand also has a high quality of amenities and research facilities for its students.

-EDUCATION SYSTEM IN AUSTRALIA
+EDUCATION SYSTEM IN NEW ZEALAND